loganmhb/cliodb/README.md

 clauses.
 So the above query is asking, "What is the name of the child of the person named "Bob"?

-Currently there is no type checking of attributes, and values can only be strings or references to other entities, but I hope to extend the query language soon to support more primitive types and more sophisticated relationships.
+Currently values can only be strings, timestamps, identifiers or references to other entities, but I hope to extend the query language soon to support more primitive types and more sophisticated relationships.

 # Contributing